JohnSimerlink/cdk-error/README.md

 - [aws pipeline role is not authorized to perform AssumeRole on cross account role](https://stackoverflow.com/questions/60958114/aws-pipeline-role-is-not-authorized-to-perform-assumerole-on-cross-account-role)
 - [[aws-codepipeline-actions] Cannot assume role by code pipeline on code pipeline action AWS CDK #10068](https://github.com/aws/aws-cdk/issues/10068)

+Manually creating the roles with their trust policies first, and then referencing them via ARN inside of CDK to set up the codepipeline also throws the same error.

 OS: `MacOS Catalina 10.15.2 (19C57)`

 Python: `3.8.6`

+Node: `10.19.0`

 CDK CLI Version: `1.85.0 (build 5f44668)`